WBS-TW/MSxplorer/README.md

 <!-- badges: end -->

-The goal of MSxplorer is to provide interactive tools to explore data independent analysis (DIA) LC-HRMS runs (currently only tested on Waters MSe data).
+The goal of MSxplorer is to provide interactive tools to explore data independent analysis (DIA) HRMS chemical analysis.
+It is currently only tested on Waters LC-HRMS MSe data.
+Some funtionalities can also be used on GC-HRMS data.

 ## Installation